balderdashy/sails-docs/reference/blueprint-api/Add.md

 + If the specified `:id` does not correspond with a primary record that exists in the database, this responds using `res.notFound()`.
 + If the specified `:fk` does not correspond with a foreign record that exists in the database, this responds using `res.notFound()`.
 + If the primary record is already associated with this foreign record, this action will not modify any records.
 (Note that currently, in the case of a many-to-many association, it _will_ add duplicate junction records though!
 To resolve this, add a multi-column index at the database layer, if possible.
 We are currently working on a friendlier solution/default for users of MongoDB, sails-disk, and other NoSQL databases.)
-+ Note that, if the collection is 2-way (meaning it has `via`) then the foreign key or collection it points to with that `via` will also be updated on the foreign record.
++ Note that, if the association is "2-way" (meaning it has `via`) then the foreign key or collection it points to with that `via` will also be updated on the foreign record.

 ### Parameters